-Invasive species may also evolve in response to interaction with residents, but our design is not able to detect this, as we do not have the “unevolved” states.
+Invasive species may also evolve in response to interaction with residents, but our design is not able to detect this, as the “unevolved” state is not available in Guadeloupe.
 Indeed, all the P. acuta populations, be they recent (front) or ancient (core), have been founded by ancestors exposed to A. marmorata during the spread of P. acuta in Guadeloupe.
 Chapuis et al. (2017) did not detect important life-history differences between front and core populations – the small differences could be interpreted as possible impacts of temporary founder effects (invasion load; Colautti et al., 2006).
 In line with this finding, we only observed small differences between front and core populations of P. acuta, but no impact on competition: both population types were equally insensitive to the presence of A. marmorata, and outcompeted it in mixed cultures.

 Coevolution in sympatry

 One of our most intriguing results is the stronger reduction in growth in both species by heterospecific competitors when the latter come from the same site (sympatry) than when they come from another invaded site (allopatry).
 This suggests that some specific evolution has taken place in one or both species within each site, which locally increases the impact of competition between the two.
-This coevolution pattern contrasts with the only other similar study (Germain et al., 2020), as in their plant system, the ‘foreign’ versus ‘local’ nature of the competitors (allopatric versus sympatric pairs in our study) did not influence the outcome.
+This coevolution pattern contrasts with the only other similar study, conducted in plants (Germain et al., 2020), as the ‘foreign’ versus ‘local’ nature of the competitors (allopatric versus sympatric pairs in our study) did not influence the outcome.